 A frequent question during the course of a Quantitative Supply Chain initiative is: Is this optimization compatible with system XYZ?

 The short answer is nearly always yes

 , but the longer answer is yes, but with some effort

 .
 Moving data around is fairly easy: FTP (file transfer protocol) has been around for decades, and even a modest internet connection can move around quite a lot of data.
-Yet, the true challenge for Lokad is to make complete sense of the data provided.
+Yet, the true challenge is to make complete sense of the data being crunched.
 Here, it is not always easy for companies to realize how flexible their IT systems really are.
-While company systems might appear quite rigid to practitioners, in practice, they very rarely are.
+While company systems might appear somewhat rigid to practitioners, in practice, they very rarely are.